agh911/Team-Profile-Generator/README.md

   ## Questions

-  If you have any questions about this repository, open an issue or contact me directly at [andreeaghenea98@yahoo.com](mailto:andreeaghenea98@yahoo.com).
+  If you have any questions about this repository, open an issue.
 You can also reach me on GitHub and find more of my work at [agh911](https://github.com/agh911).

   #### [Back to top](#team-profile-generator)
   ---